10 Famous Sonic Branding Examples: The Science of Audio

 Technical Dominance

 The “Deep Note” was not just a logo; it was a technical demonstration.
 THX certified audio systems.
-The logo was designed to test the limits of the speakers in the theatre.
+The logo was designed to test the limits of the theatre’s speakers.
 If the speakers were poor, the sound would distort.
 If the speakers were THX-certified, the sound was crystal clear and had a body-shaking impact.

 The Lesson: